GreenArmy18/Tic-Tac-Toe-Kivy/README.md

 ## Installation and running

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Kivy.
+- Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Kivy.

 ```bash
 pip install Kivy
 ```
+- Install JDK for Python, like Visual Studio Code or PyChram.
+- Enter the code ane run!

 ## Usage